MicrosoftDocs/azure-docs/articles/machine-learning/how-to-assign-roles.md

 | **Contributor** | View, create, edit, or delete (where applicable) assets in a workspace.
 For example, contributors can create an experiment, create or attach a compute cluster, submit a run, and deploy a web service. |
 | **Owner** | Full access to the workspace, including the ability to view, create, edit, or delete (where applicable) assets in a workspace.
 Additionally, you can change role assignments. |

-In addition, [Azure Machine Learning registries](how-to-manage-registries.md) have an **AzureML Registry User** role that can be assigned to a registry resource to grant user-level permissions to data scientists.
-For administrator-level permissions to create or delete registries, use **Contributor** or **Owner** role.
+In addition, [Azure Machine Learning registries](how-to-manage-registries.md) have an AzureML Registry User role that can be assigned to a registry resource to grant user-level permissions to data scientists.
+For administrator-level permissions to create or delete registries, use the Contributor or Owner role.

 | Role | Access level |
 | --- | --- |
 | **AzureML Registry User** | Can get registries, and read, write, and delete assets within them.
 Can't create new registry resources or delete them. |

 You can combine the roles to grant different levels of access.
-For example, you can grant a workspace user both **AzureML Data Scientist** and **AzureML Compute Operator** roles to permit the user to perform experiments while creating computes in a self-service manner.
+For example, you can grant a workspace user both AzureML Data Scientist and AzureML Compute Operator roles to permit the user to perform experiments while creating computes in a self-service manner.

 > [!IMPORTANT]
 > Role access can be scoped to multiple levels in Azure.
 For example, someone with owner access to a workspace may not have owner access to the resource group that contains the workspace.
 For more information, see [How Azure RBAC works](/azure/role-based-access-control/overview#how-azure-rbac-works).

 ## Manage workspace access